 Antibiotics only cure certain infections due to bacteria -- and if taken carelessly, you may get more serious health problems than you bargained for.

-With any illness, it is critical to address the underlying cause of the illness, whether it's bacterial or viral.
+With any illness, it is critical to address the underlying cause, whether it's bacterial or viral.
 Antibiotics will not kill cold or flu viruses.

 Should I Avoid Antibiotics Altogether?

 Not at all.
 Antibiotics can save people's lives, and if you need them, you should get them as quickly as you can.
-Since only your doctor can prescribe antibiotics, this means that you should talk to your doctor if your think you might need them (as opposed to taking your friend's leftover antibiotics from last winter's illness).
+Since only a doctor can prescribe antibiotics, this means that you should talk to your doctor if you think you might need them (as opposed to taking your friend's leftover antibiotics from last winter's illness, for example).